GDD-Nantes/FedShop/README.md

 * The generation of queries and the computation of optimal source assignments requires [Virtuoso](https://github.com/openlink/virtuoso-opensource)
 * The dataset generation is realized with many calls to [Watdiv](https://dsg.uwaterloo.ca/watdiv/).
 WatDiv is marginally updated and is available [here](https://github.com/mhoangvslev/watdiv/tree/e50cc38a28c79b73706ab3ee6f4d0340eedeee3f).
 It has been integrated into this github repository as a submodule.

-## Evaluate query federation engines using FedShop
+## Evaluate federated query engines using FedShop

 As the number of federation members can be high, having a SPARQL endpoint per federation member becomes hard.
 We ingested all shops and rating-sites over a single Virtuoso server as Virtual Endpoints,i.e.,  each shop and rating-site has its own Virtual SPARQL endpoint.
-The different configurations relative to Batch(i) are available to configure a given query federation engine.
+The different configurations relative to Batch(i) are available to configure a given federated query engine.
 It is possible at this stage to run all FedShop Benchmark with [Kobe](https://github.com/semagrow/kobe).
 However, we also provide a benchmark runner based on Snakemake that is convenient for managing failures during the execution of the benchmark.

-Query federation engines must implement a [template](rsfb/engines/TemplateEngine.py) to be integrated in the evaluation workflow.
+Federated query engines must implement a [template](rsfb/engines/TemplateEngine.py) to be integrated in the evaluation workflow.
 Many templates are already written in [`rsfb/engines/`](rsfb/engines/).
 Once integrated, the engine to be tested must be declared in `experiments/bsbm/config.yaml` to run.

 The following command allows to launch the evaluation: